Download print version of the Health Requirement FAQ

 A Surface Antibody Titer is a blood test that shows levels of immunity to the type of disease it’s drawn for.
 For instance, a positive Hepatitis B surface antibody titer indicates that a person is protected against the Hepatitis B virus.
 The clinical agencies require titers to be initiated 6 weeks after the final vaccination dose and lab results are generally received within 5-7 business days after initiation.

 What if my Surface Antibody Titer is equivocal or negative?

 For Hepatitis B, MMR or Varicella a booster vaccination is required followed by a repeat titer 6 weeks later.
-Students can continue in their program of study during a repeat Hep B series as long as they stay on track with all due dates.
+Students can continue in their program of study during a repeat titer as long as they stay on track with all due dates.

 I had chickenpox in the past, will that meet the Varicella requirement?

 No, history of disease cannot be accepted for the Varicella requirement.
 Documentation of two vaccinations or a positive antibody titer are accepted.

 What type of CPR Certification is accepted?

 The ONLY CPR Certification accepted is in the American Heart Association - Healthcare Professional BLS Course.
 Other CPR courses are not accepted.
 Equivalency courses are not accepted.